 Status

-Funding in fiscal year 2025 supports historical operation and maintenance activities on the Mississippi River.
-This includes water level management coordination, land/habitat management, endangered species mitigation, boundary resurveying and monumentation, real estate management including encroachment resolution and shoreline management permits, operation of developed recreation areas, and cultural resource protection.
-Funds in the amount of $950,000 were received to conduct shoreline stabilization along culturally sensitive shorelines at Blackhawk Park, and construction is scheduled for 2025.
-The environmental stewardship program continues to actively support Navigation And Ecosystem Sustainability Program initiatives within the Upper Mississippi River region.
+Funding in fiscal year 2026 supports historical operation and maintenance activities on the Mississippi River.
+This includes water level management coordination, land/habitat management, endangered species mitigation, boundary resurveying and monumentation, real estate management including encroachment resolution and shoreline management permitting, operation of developed recreation areas, and cultural resource protection.
+Shoreline stabilization along 2,000 feet of culturally sensitive shorelines at Blackhawk Park is anticipated to be complete in spring 2026.
+The environmental stewardship program continues to actively support Navigation and Ecosystem Sustainability Program initiatives within the Upper Mississippi River region as feasible.

 Authority